Department of Public Health

 Kiran Sapkota, PHD, Assistant Professor of Public Health, Department of Public Health, PHD, University of Iowa; PHD, University of Iowa; MS, University of Iowa; MPH, New Mexico State University; MS, New Mexico State University; MS, Tribhuvan University; BS, Tribhuvan University

-Amanda Walters Scarbrough, PHD, Associate Professor and Acting Chair of Public Health, Department of Public Health, PHD, Univ of Texas Medical Branch; MHSA, George Washington University; BA, De Pauw University
+Amanda Walters Scarbrough, PHD, Associate Professor and Chair of Public Health, Department of Public Health, PHD, Univ of Texas Medical Branch; MHSA, George Washington University; BA, De Pauw University

-Mst Rasheda Sultana, PHD, Clinical Assistant Professor of Public Health, Department of Public Health, PHD, Grad Sch & Univ Center; MPHIL, Grad Sch & Univ Center; MSC, University of Dhaka; BSC, University of Dhaka
+Mst Rasheda Sultana, PHD, Clinical Associate Professor of Public Health, Department of Public Health, PHD, Grad Sch & Univ Center; MPHIL, Grad Sch & Univ Center; MSC, University of Dhaka; BSC, University of Dhaka

 Courtney Nicole Wallace, MA, Clinical Assistant Professor of Public Health, Department of Public Health, MA, Sam Houston State University; BS, Sam Houston State University

-Yue Xie, PHD, Associate Professor of Practice in Public Health, Department of Public Health, PHD, Univ of Tx Health Science Cntr; ME, Massachusetts Inst of Tech; MHA, Tulane University; BBA, Univ of Miami
+Yue Xie, PHD, Associate Professor of Practice in Health, Department of Public Health, PHD, Univ of Tx Health Science Cntr; ME, Massachusetts Inst of Tech; MHA, Tulane University; BBA, Univ of Miami